ganaraman/CDF-Workshop/README.md

 ## Setting up the Flow for NiFi
 **NOTE:** Before starting NiFi we need to enable Site-to-Site communication.
-To do that we will use Ambari to update the required configuration.
+To do that we will use Cloudera Manager to update the required configuration.
 In Cloudera Manager the below property values can be found at ````http://<EC2_NODE>:7180/cmf/services/19/config```` .

 * Change:
   ```